 Every snowstorm and every rain event that occurs in the Missouri Basin between now and spring will increase the odds that the Missouri River will flood in 2020.

 National Weather Service meteorologist Mark Fuchs recently stated that the Missouri Basin can expect a wetter-than-normal winter.
 In addition, the soils in the Upper Midwest and Northern Plains are either saturated or nearing saturation.
 Fuchs fears that all the moisture presently lying atop the land, stored beneath it, or yet to accumulate on it, will lie in wait till the spring thaw.
 And if that thaw comes in a hurry, like it did in March 2019, then the Missouri will leap out of its banks again, with potentially catastrophic consequences for those living in the valley south of Sioux City.

 Officials at the Corps of Engineers have said that they are aware of the potential for flooding in 2020, and that they are doing everything possible to avert another disaster in the months ahead.

 But as everyone knows, actions speak louder than words; and the Corps’ actions along the Missouri indicate that it hasn’t taken the flood threat seriously.

-For example, runoff amounts into the Missouri are now greater than ever.
-In 2011 and 2019, runoff was more than double the long-term annual average.
+For example, runoff amounts into the Missouri in 2011 and 2019 were more than double the long-term annual average.

-In addition to the flood-prone navigation channel, the Corps only sets aside about 16.3 million acre-feet of reservoir storage each year to store floodwaters, which is only about twenty-two percent of the 72.4 million acre-feet of reservoir storage space that exists behind the big dams.
+In addition to the flood-prone navigation channel, the Corps only sets aside about 16.3 million acre-feet of reservoir storage space each year to hold back floodwaters, which is only about twenty-two percent of the 72.4 million acre-feet of reservoir storage space that exists behind the big dams.
 In both 2011 and 2019, that 16.3 million acre-feet of storage was not enough to keep high flows out of the river below Gavin’s Point Dam.